-The Company's risk management is coordinated with its parent company, in close cooperation with the BOD, and focuses on actively securing short to medium-term cash flows by minimizing the exposure to financial markets.
+The Group's risk management is carried out in close cooperation with the BOD, and focuses on actively securing the Group's short to medium term cash flows by minimizing the exposure to financial markets.
 Long-term financial investments are managed to generate lasting returns.

-The most significant financial risks to which the Company is exposed to are described below and in the succeeding pages.
+The Group does not actively engage in the trading of financial assets for speculative purposes nor does it write options.
+The most relevant financial risks to which the Group is exposed to are described below and in the succeeding pages.

-4.1 Foreign Currency Risk
+3.1 Market Risk